5 Key Factors in Determining Your Professional Liability Insurance Premium

 While any company isn’t required by law to stay with a single professional liability insurer, it’s a savvy business practice to stay with the same insurer as long as possible.
 Not only can your company increase its chances in lowering its premiums but also in receiving additional discounts when adding new services or bundling other types of insurance.

 Your application for professional liability insurance should reflect your actual practice.
-While the insurance broker is responsible for doing his due diligence, you can provide key details, particularly in these five criteria, to help him develop a more accurate picture of the necessary coverage to cover your business practice.
+While the insurance broker is responsible for doing their due diligence, you can provide key details, particularly in these five criteria, to help them develop a more accurate picture of the necessary coverage to cover your business practice.